krzemienski/shannon-ios/README.md

 The project is configured for iPhone 16 Pro Max simulator:
 - **Simulator UUID**: `A707456B-44DB-472F-9722-C88153CDFFA1`
 - **iOS Version**: 18.6
+- **Bundle ID**: `com.claudecode.ios`
 - **Use Script**: `./Scripts/simulator_automation.sh` for automated building

+**IMPORTANT**: Always use the automation script instead of manual xcodebuild commands.
+The script handles:
+- Automatic simulator boot if needed
+- Log capture with filtering for ClaudeCode
+- Proper PKG_CONFIG_PATH for libssh2 dependencies
+- XcodeGen project generation if missing
+- Clean build and installation
+- Color-coded output for debugging

 ## 🏗️ Architecture